HyperSMP/EggHuntPlugin/README.md

 - When the egg teleports, it becomes "lost", so it won't have an owner until someone finds it again

 **For server owners:**
-- Best paired with an anticheat to prevent duplication
+- Best paired with an anticheat to prevent duplication, unless you are using paperspigot, which disables falling block dupes by default
 - The egg location does not update when taken out of a chest until the chest is closed, so you should also enable [inventory close](https://github.com/NoCheatPlus/Docs/wiki/%5BInventory%5D-Open) on your anticheat to prevent the player from teleporting away with their inventory open
 - This plugin integrates with MongoDB so it can communicate with our discord bot, see the config.yml to enable it
 - Most settings you might need can be changed via the config.yml, open an issue if you don't see a setting you want